Teradata/developer-resources/docs/install-ai-unlimited/quickstart/load-docker-image.md

 2. In the CSP console, copy and retain these CSP environment variables.

 ***MEM: I guess some users will use the CSP CLI.
 Should we say "In the CSP console or CLI,"?***
+***TA: The CLI step to retrieve the variable is different.
+Based on your comment, I need to add that code***

     <Tabs>
     <TabItem value="aws" label="AWS" default>